escopecz/veetr/docs/FIRMWARE_UPDATE.md

 ### Connection Issues
 - Make sure Bluetooth is enabled on your device
+- **Activate Discovery Mode**: Press and hold the BOOT button (GPIO0) for 1+ seconds
+- Verify the built-in LED (GPIO2) turns on to confirm discovery mode is active
 - Clear your browser cache and try again
-- Check that the ESP32 is powered on and advertising
+- Check that the ESP32 is powered on and in discovery mode (LED should be on)

 ### Manual Installation Issues
 - Verify the correct port/COM number for your ESP32